-The PHAA may decide to award a trophy buckle annually to the highest individual scoring run earned by a PHAA registered horse competing at the Reining Australia Futurity Show and also a trophy buckle to the highest individual scoring run earned by a PHAA registered horse competing at the NCHA Futurity Show.
-To be eligible for the buckle, the horse must be either regular registered or paint bred registered.
+The PHAA may decide to award a trophy buckle annually to the highest individual scoring run earned by a PHAA registered horse competing at the Reining Australia Futurity Show and a trophy buckle to the highest individual scoring run earned by a PHAA registered horse competing at the NCHA Futurity Show.
+To be eligible for the buckle, the horse must be either, Regular Registered, Paint Bred or Paint Performance registered. and the owner/s must be current PHAA members.